gbv/dso/dso.md

 [OpenAccess]: #openaccess

-An Open Access service implies to free accessibility of a document without any restrictions by the service provider (Open Access or free copies).
+An Open Access [DocumentService] implies to free accessibility of a document without any restrictions by the service provider (Open Access or free copies).

     dso:OpenAccess a owl:Class ;
         rdfs:label "OpenAccess" ;